-We welcomed Chloé Le Bars to our Sailing Team !
-And we are thrilled to have her among our ambassadors and tester of the SAILIZ products.
-While she currently sails on the Figaro circuit, we had the chance to meet her and share a sailing trip to capture some beautiful shots.
+We’ve welcomed Chloé Le Bars to our Sailing Team!
+And we are so happy to have her as one of our ambassadors and a tester for SAILIZ products.
+While she currently sails on the Figaro circuit, we had the chance to meet her and share a sail with her to capture some great photos.

 If you don’t know Chloé Le Bars yet, or aren’t familiar with the details of her journey, we’ll tell you all about it in this blog post.